-Financial instruments which potentially subject the Scheme to credit risk consist of cash, receivables and unit trust investments.
+Financial instruments which potentially subject the Scheme to credit risk consist of cash, receivables, unit trust investments and forward foreign exchange contracts.

 Contracts have been entered into with various counterparties, who have appropriate credit ratings, in accordance with the tactical and strategic limits laid down in policies reviewed by the Trustee.
 The Scheme does not require collateral or other security.
 The Scheme is subject to credit losses in the event of non-performance by the counterparties to all financial instruments, however losses are not expected to occur.